FutureProofHomes/wyoming-enhancements/Room Assistant/docs/1_install_room_assistant.md

-**NOTE: Room Assistant does have official instructions on their website, but you will have issues with those instructions on the Wyoming Satellite's Raspberry Pi Zero 2w hardware, hence this write up.**
+**WARNING 1:** Room Assistant DOES have official instructions on their website, but if you follow their steps verbatim on the Wyoming Satellite's Raspberry Pi Zero 2w hardware it will [lock up your device](https://github.com/mKeRix/room-assistant/discussions/1142).
+Please follow my steps below to avoid annyoing crashes and lockups.

+**WARNING 2:** The Room Assistant project has not been well maintained over the past 2 years and it uses outdated frameworks and libraries.

+**WARNING 3:** This tutorial focuses on tracking my family members Apple Watches.
+Unfortuantely you can't use the [Bluetooth Low Energy integration](https://www.room-assistant.io/integrations/bluetooth-low-energy.html#bluetooth-low-energy) with the Apple Watch, therefore we must use the [Bluetooth Classic integration](https://www.room-assistant.io/integrations/bluetooth-classic.html#bluetooth-classic) is slightly slower and does slightly impact the watch's battery life.

+**WARNING 4:** I think I experienced a moment when Room Assistant's aggressive Bluetooth connections caused Wifi issues on my Raspberry Pi.
+This issue has been intermittent and has not been a deal breaker thus far, but it is a bummer.
+[Read more here](https://github.com/mKeRix/room-assistant/discussions/1142)

 1. SSH into your Wyoming Satellite and Install NodeJS on the Raspberry Pi (wait 60 sec for the deprecation warning to pass)
 ```sh